kaufm202/Riboseq_ASPB_2024/modifying_gtfs.md

                           mcols(new_gtf)[5:ncol(mcols(new_gtf))])

 ### Fill in the empty columns for each feature type from Name, ID, and Parent columns
+# May require some modification depending on whether the gene_id or transcript_id needs to come from Name or ID
 new_gtf[new_gtf$type == "gene"]$transcript_id <- new_gtf[new_gtf$type == "gene"]$Name
 new_gtf[new_gtf$type == "gene"]$gene_id <- new_gtf[new_gtf$type == "gene"]$Name